SharifAIChallenge/AIC21-Server/README.md

 - Also add map details file ( `map.json` ) besides `server.jar`
   - don't rename
   - You can pass `map.json` file address using `--read-map` arg to server
+-
+# Run server
-    - `java -jar server.jar --first-team=/path/to/team --second-team=/path/to/team --read-map=/path/to/map.json`
+`java -jar server.jar --first-team=/path/to/first/team/client --second-team=/path/to/second/team/client`
-- run server: `java -jar server.jar` (or `java -jar AIC21-Server-1.0-SNAPSHOT-jar-with-dependencies.jar --first-team=/path/to/client --second-team=/path/to/client`)
+## main arguments
+  - `--first-team`: full path to client binary or jar file for first team
+  - `--second-team`: full path to client binary or jar file for second team
+## optional arguments
+  - `--run-manually` : run clients manually (server asks you to run a new instance when needed!)
+  - `--read-map`: if `map.json` is not at the same dir as `server.jar`, pass the address
+  - `--max-agents`: maximum agents (client instances) to run
-- output for graphics: `log.json`
+  - `--show-log`: show more output logs for server debug

+# Graphics
+When server finished successfully (Winner is anounced in console), use generated `log.json` for graphics.